-- Then select whether you wish to use both HTTP and HTTPS or to require all traffic to use encryption by highlighting either Easy or Secure option and selecting OK.
+- Lastly, select whether you wish to use both HTTP and HTTPS or to redirect traffic to use encryption.
+We recommend using redirection for better security.

-Note that as Let’s Encrypt is still in development they have set certain rate limits for issuing certificates to protect the service against both accidental and intentional abuse.
-You can check further details and documentation at Let’s Encrypt community site.
+Let’s Encrypt has set certain rate limits for issuing certificates to ensure fair usage by as many people as possible.
+You can check the details and documentation at Let’s Encrypt community site.

 If you are having problems using the client, make sure you are trying to register a domain or subdomain that currently resolves to that host.
 Also, check that you have the administrative privileges to run the commands and that Apache is working correctly.

 At the end of the certificate installation script output, you will see the certificate’s expiration date which is usually 3 months from the day you installed it.
 Renewing a certificate is as easy as running a single command.

 You can test the renewal process with the following command.